Postage stamps and postal history of Finland: Early history: background

 In the war of 1808–1809, Russian troops conquered Finland.
 Finland had been a part of Sweden and was annexed to the Russian empire at the Peace Treaty of Hamina on 17 September 1809.
 Finland became an autonomous Grand Duchy of the Russian Empire.
 The Russian Tsar Alexander I (1801–1825) promised that Finland could uphold the existing religion, the basic laws and privileges of the social order.

 Finland was allowed to manage its affairs and employment of its own civil servants.
+The first Finnish stamps, the simple unperforated soikiomerkit (lit. 'oval stamps') in denominations of 5 and 10 kopecks, were issued in 1856.
 A parliament began to assemble from the year 1863—the same year where Finnish language got official status and became equal with the Swedish language.
 In 1865, Finland got its own currency—penni and markka—which quickly turned out to be stronger than the Russian Rouble.
 From the 1860s, trading—import and export—grow rapidly.
 Population grew from 1 million in 1809 to over 3 million by the end of World War I.